 • people from social or familial environments that encourage opioid misuse

-According to the National Institute on Drug Abuse (NIDA), around 4–6% of people who misuse prescription opioids go on to use heroin.
+According to the National Institute on Drug Abuse (NIDA), in 2011, research indicated that around 4–6% of people who misuse prescription opioids go on to use heroin.
 Likewise, about 80% of those who use heroin first misused prescription opioids.

-According to the CDC, people concerned about opioid addiction should ask a healthcare professional about non-opioid pain management methods, especially if they have one or more risk factors for opioid addiction.
+The CDC recommends that people concerned about opioid addiction talk with a healthcare professional about non-opioid pain management methods, especially if they have one or more risk factors for opioid addiction.

-Be sure to gather as much information as possible before starting to use opioids.
-To reduce the risk of addiction, people who decide that opioids would be the most effective way to manage severe or chronic pain should:
+The CDC also recommends gathering as much information as possible before starting opioid therapy.
+To help reduce the risk of addiction, people who decide that opioids would be the most effective way to manage severe or chronic pain are advised to:

-• avoid taking greater doses than prescribed or taking opioids more often than a doctor advises
+• avoid taking greater doses than prescribed or taking opioids more often than a doctor prescribes

 • inform a healthcare professional about any unwanted side effects or addiction concerns